digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ### S1 Smartlock
 These remotes are actually inherited from the EL Falcon before it, and are a 304mHz sender with a Ford specific secure code built in to discern individual remotes.
 As a result of their age, finding good condition original ones are becoming harder, and even once found the rubber buttons are prone to wearing quicker than their S2-3 counterparts.
 They appear to use a fixed code sending mechanism, however the specifics of each fobs codes is yet to be decoded

-> As of time of writing in 2024, the only manufacturer of "off the shelf" aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#information-cross-referencing), however their remotes have a high failure rate
+> As of time of writing in 2024, the only manufacturer of "off the shelf" aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#information-cross-referencing), however their remotes have a high failure rate.
+Please see the list in the [Aftermarket Replacement](#aftermarket-replacements) section for better remote clone options
 {: .block-note}

 ![Series 1 keyfob front](./s1-fob-front.jpg)